-STAFF RECOMMENDATION: Staff recommends granting increased building height of 160' with a density bonus to this tract.
+STAFF RECOMMENDATION: Staff recommend granting increased building height of 160' with a density bonus to this tract.

-BASIS FOR STAFF'S RECOMMENDATION: The applicant proposes to change the maximum building height to 160 feet with the density bonus.
+BASIS FOR STAFF'S RECOMMENDATION: The applicant proposes to change the maximum building height to 160 feet.
 The applicant anticipates that this parcel could support an estimated 300 multifamily housing units and 350,000 sq ft of commercial and office uses with the final mix being determined during the site planning process.